Skip navigation

 Happy family discussing estate planning

 Having a customized, professionally drafted will or estate plan can reduce stress on your family and help avoid unnecessary delays and expenses after a death.
 A wills and estate lawyer can guide you through estate planning so there is a clear plan for how property should be distributed, who will serve as guardian for minor children, and who will act as executor.
+Working with an estate planning attorney allows you to put a plan in place that reflects your wishes and gives your family clarity moving forward.

-Why You Need a Will and Estate Attorney
+Why You Need a Will and Estate Attorney in Raleigh

 If you pass away without a will or without a clear legal plan for personal or business assets, your estate may be tied up in probate for months or longer.
 During probate, the court oversees how assets are distributed and applies North Carolina succession laws.
 Those state laws may not match your wishes regarding who receives specific assets, who should have custody of children, or how business interests should be handled.
 Without a plan in place, the court is left to make those decisions.

 It is also important to have estate planning documents drafted or reviewed by a probate and estate lawyer.
-While you are not legally required to do so, working with a lawyer can reduce the risk of disputes later and help confirm that your plan covers the issues most families overlook.
+While you are not legally required to do so, working with a lawyer can reduce the risk of disputes later and help confirm that your plan covers the issues most families overlook

 Common Will and Estate Questions Answered